Schererville Family Dentistry

 Business OverviewDrs.
 Ray Alavanja and Robert Pieters specialize in beautifying smiles and helping you improve your overall appearance.
 Our experienced and friendly team takes great pride in creating beautiful and healthy smiles for you and your children.
 Our promise to you is that the crowns, bridges and veneers we create will look as good as or better than the teeth nature gave you.
 And to make sure we keep that promise, the products we recommend and use are the highest quality and incredibly durable.
 We are a convenient dentist to Dyer, Schererville, and St. John.
 You can trust your smile with us.

 Special Offers & Events

-Not to be applied toward account balances or dental services already delivered.
-Not in conju…
+New patients only.
+Not to be applied toward account balances or dental services delivered.
+N…

 Schererville Family Dentistry

 (in the absence of gum disease) $244 regular fee